softwarewolves/riders/README.md

 #### Acceptance criteria
 * The authorization server sends back one or more security tokens.
 * The code is *not* in browser history.
+* If the exchange fails, an error message appears with the reason for the failure.

 #### Hints
+* Since you will be using PKCE, the authorization server needs to redirect to a page that will exchange the code for tokens.
+* Prior to the implementation of this requirement, the case for using React Router is not exactly compelling.
+Here you can make it shine.
 * There is a, thus far unused, React component that may come in handy.
 * Leverage the React router - at the moment it is present in the application, but not really useful.
+* Error messages are being displayed by the `ErrorMessage` component based on the `error` state key.
+So, if authentication fails, call the `notify` Redux action creator to set error state.

 ### Step 3 - put the app into an authenticated state